-CSI SP 6-(Interpret C1 as C0)
+CSI SP 6 Interprets C1 as C0.
+CSI SP 7 Interprets C1 as C1.

-CSI SP 7-(Interpret C1 as C1)
+Appendix B

-Appendix B Accessories and Supplies
+Accessories and Supplies

-This appendix lists some of the accessories and supplies available for the DEClaser 2100 printer.
-Contact your local sales representative or refer to your latest DECdirect catalog for a complete list of products and the latest pricing information.
+This appendix lists some of the accessories and supplies available for the DEClaser 2100 plus printer.
+Contact your Digital sales representative or refer to your latest DECdirect catalog for a complete list of products and the latest pricing information.
 See Section B.1 for additional ordering information.